 Altogether, Tremors combines the best aspects of 1980s dry humor, 1950s creature effects, and even some modern day, self-aware political commentary, to great effect.
 Though the monsters themselves are a tad one-note, they serve as an oddball premise for an unforgettable series of wacky adventures filled with humor, scares, action, and most of all, fun, likable characters.
 Tremors gets just about everything right.

 SUMMARY & RECOMMENDATION: Tremors is essentially a 1980s/1990s-era Jaws (1975), an intelligent, well crafted monster-movie franchise with a human face, but with the added benefit of subversive deadpan humor and inventive genre-blending.
 It’ll please just about anyone, even those with little to no interest in science-fiction, horror, or westerns.

 — However… its monster-FX are no more inventive than their impact on the story, which is often a MacGuffin at best.
 The digital effects in the first and second sequels look terrible.

-—> The Tremors franchise, or at least these four movies, collectively, receive MY HIGHEST RECOMMENDATION and then some.
+—> The Tremors franchise, or at least these four movies, collectively, come HIGHLY RECOMMENDED.
 They’re just wonderful.

 ?
 A lifetime of preparation, and I end up a refugee?!